-This playbook provides specific measures for business categories to aid in a safe, thoughtful reopening.
+This guidebook provides specific measures for business categories to aid in a safe, thoughtful reopening.
 The specific recommendations in each category support the overall goal of opening businesses in a way that protects employees and customers from exposure to COVID-19 and helps prevent the virus's spread.
-Individuals' temperature standards as used in this report will be in accordance with directions from the New York State Department of Health.